Lauricenia/Unit_2_Project_Lauricenia/README.md

       digitalWrite(lightBulb2, LOW);
     }
     //wait a second
-    delay(1000);
+    delay(200000);
     //turn off CLOCK
     digitalWrite(lightBulb1,LOW);
-    delay(1000);
+    delay(200000);
   }

 }
 ```
-The following steps summarize the algorithms to convert english to binary:
+The following steps summarize the algorithms to input the english message into the system:
+1. include the <LiquidCrystal.h> library
-1. define variables
+1. define variables (keyboard, index, numOptions, text...);
+1. initialize the library
+1. set up LCD
+1. set interrupts
-1. set the light buzzers as outputs
+1. set up light buzzers mode
+1. turn on LCD
+1. position cursor for each value to be printed
+1. print keyboard and text on LCD
+1. In changeletter() interrupt:
+  - button debounce
+  - add index (change keyboard option on LCD)
+  - if index equals to numOptions (If it is the last option), then reset index to zero and the program returns to the main loop.
+1. In select() interrupt:
+  - button debounce
+  - if DEL is selected, the last character stored in the "text" variable is deleted
+  - if SEND is selected, it goes to the conversion() function then the "text" variable is emptied
+  - if SPACE is selected, a space is added to the "text" variable
+  - if any of the characters/numbers are selected, they are added to the "text" variable
+  - after an option is selected, the index resets to zero and the program returns to the main loop
+ 1. In the conversion():
-1. separate the message in characters
+ - separate the message in characters
-1. send the characters to the function engtobin() to convert it them their binary representation
+ - send the characters to the function engtobin() to convert it them their binary representation
+ 1. In the engtobin():
-1. send the binary representation to the function binToLight() to show the ouput
+ - send the binary representation to the function binToLight() to show the ouput
+ 1. In the binToLight():
-1. the binary number is separated into digits
+ - the binary number is separated into digits
-1. When digit equals zero, light is turned on, else, it is turned off.
+ - When digit equals zero, light is turned on, else, it is turned off.
-1. The other light buzzer turns on for one second while the binary light buzzers outputs the binary digits.
+ - The other light buzzer turns on for one second while the binary light buzzers outputs the binary digits.
-1.The while loop prevents the program from repeting itself unnecessary
+ - The while loop prevents the program from repeting itself unnecessary

-Keyboard values table
+Keyboard english values table
 --------
 ![](keyboard1.png)